jistjoalal/resource-share/README.md

 ### todos
 - <s>file upload/download</s>
-  - other allowed filetypes??

-- file/link toggle button (show both, one active)
-- standard code next to dropdowns
-  - click to popup modal description of standard
+- click std code to popup modal description of standard
 - resource already exists err should link to the resource

 - accessibility